-Learn everything you need to know about carving a pumpkin, from beginning to end – all of the pumpkin carving tips you need to carve an amazing pumpkin!
+Learn everything you need to know about carving a pumpkin, from beginning to end – all of the kid friendly pumpkin carving tips you need to carve an amazing pumpkin!

-1. Put the knife down and pick up the paint brush.
-Get creative with your paints.
+There are many different ways to decorate a pumpkin.
+You can get creative with your paint, too.
 Paint your pumpkins all white and add black eyes and mouths for little ghosts.
 Or paint spooky messages on them.
 Dress them up and make funny heads.

-2. Stick it to ’em.
 Use glow in the dark stickers to decorate your pumpkin.
 You can use small stars or dots to make a pattern, or find other halloween shapes.
 Kids love stickers and families have an uncanny habit of collecting oodles of oodles of stickers.
 Now’s the time to use them up!

 Nothing screams fall like a collection of pumpkins.
-Visit your local farmer’s market and start with a small group of pumpkins of different sizes, shapes and colors and place them by your door.
+Visit your local farmer’s market and start with a small group of pumpkins.
+Choose different sizes, shapes and colors and arrange them by your door.

 - Family Fun Magazine ideas